bmartel/phperclip/README.md

 ### Saving

-Saving images is done via the Phperclip service which can either be accessed via the facade or through dependency injection.
+Saving files is done via the Phperclip service which can either be accessed via the facade or through dependency injection.

 ```
 	/** @var \Symfony\Component\HttpFoundation\File\File $file */